 In some ways, early Muslims were reacting to Christianity, which they believed had been led astray by conceiving of Christ not as a man but as a God.
 They did not want the same thing to happen to Mohammed.

-"The prophet himself was aware that if people saw his face portrayed by people, they would soon start worshiping him," Akbar Ahmed, who chairs the Islamic Studies department at American University, told CNN.
-"So he himself spoke against such images, saying 'I'm just a man.' "
+“The prophet himself was aware that if people saw his face portrayed by people, they would soon start worshiping him,” Ahmed told CNN.
+“So he himself spoke against such images, saying ‘I’m just a man.’ “

-In a bitter irony, the recent violent attacks against portrayals of the prophet are kind of reverse idol-worship, revering -- and killing for -- the absence of an image, said Hussein Rashid, a professor of Islamic studies at Hofstra University in New York.
+In a bitter irony, the sometimes violent attacks against portrayals of the prophet are kind of reverse idol-worship, revering – and killing for – the absence of an image, said Hussein Rashid, a professor of Islamic studies at Hofstra University in New York.

 While the Quran does not explicitly prohibit depictions of Mohammad, most contemporary Muslims worldwide abide by the ban, based largely on religious rulings by Islamic scholars.

 Sheikh Yasir Qadhi, a Muslim scholar who lives in Tennessee, said Islamic law draws a distinction between making graven images, a statute that is not binding on non-Muslims, and portraying Mohammed in a vulgar or disrespectful manner, which is considered blasphemy.

 In the West, free-speech advocates such as the French magazine Charlie Hebdo have often done both, depicting Mohammed as foolish or bent on violence.

 “In the context of Europe, where in many countries Muslims feel like they are besieged, these images are not seen as criticism, but as bullying.
 Violence, as a response, is clearly wrong and disproportionate.
 However, it is not so much about religious anger, as it is about vengeance.”